Since 2012?! A True Connecticut Relic

 And he absolutely was the first Connecticut brewery to utilize Twitter to build buzz and business.
-All this stuff is standard now of course, but a “Twitter using, 32-oz filling, self-distributing, nano-brewery” in early 2012 was a gutsy, gutsy thing.
+All this stuff is standard now of course, but a “Twitter using, 32-oz filling, self-distributing, nano-brewery” in early 2012 was a gutsy and slightly crazy thing.
 Props.

 Relic grew beyond that teeny tiny space and expanded to a larger (but still small) space right next door.
-The parking lot is still cratered like the moon, but a visit now is a rather pleasant experience.
-A full bar with whiskey was added in 2016.
+The parking lot has always been cratered like the moon, but a visit now is a rather pleasant experience.
+A full bar with whiskey and other liquor was added in 2016.
 As were full pint pours – finally.